-If you have an active balance transfer promotion that is about to finish, you can transfer the balance again to another credit card.
+If you have an active balance transfer promotion that is about to finish, you can transfer the balance again to another credit card before the revert interest rate kicks in.
 Follow these steps to transfer your credit card debt to a second balance transfer credit card.

-- Make sure you've paid off as much as you can before the end of the balance transfer promotional period.
+- Make sure you've paid off as much as you can before the end of the introductory period.

-- Apply for a balance transfer credit card and enter your current credit card details when prompted by the online application.
+- Apply for a balance transfer credit card and enter your current credit card details in the balance transfer section of the application.

 Keep in mind that your second balance transfer will be subject to the credit card provider's lending criteria.
 This includes a credit check that will show your previous applications and current credit accounts (so they will be able to see when you applied for your first balance transfer card).
 If your application does not meet a lender's specific requirements, you won't be approved.